MalykaAwais/APB_VIP/README.md

 2. Write Test
 3. Read Test
 4. Read After Write
-5. Idle Cycle Insertion
+5. Idle Cycle Insertion (Slave wait)
-6. Address Misalignment
+6. Slave no wait test
-7. Data Corruption Test
+7. Burst Transfers (APB has to handshake each time because it is not burst supported by default like AXI)
-8. Burst Transfers
+8. Read and write on same address test

 ---